|There is no participants.|

 - You must inform a tournament administrator if you witness an inappropriate or suspicious behavior as soon as possible.
 Picture (screenshots) proof or video (screen recording) proof are highly recommended to facilitate the resolution of the problem.
 Any player who violates these rules may be disqualified or sanctioned.
 Warnings and sanctions may lead to the immediate disqualification and removal of the player and his team from the tournament and/or the Lan ETS event.
 This decision will be at the discretion of Lan ETS.
 You can talk to your Tournament Administrator if you see any improper or suspicious behavior.

-- Once the tournament is over, if a team is part of the prize pool or part of any material prizing, it must contact the tournament administrators to claim their prize.
+- Once the tournament is over, if a team is part of the prize pool, it must present itself at the administration desk to fill out all necessary documents.
+If you are unable to be present at the administration desk, it is your responsibility to contact the Tournament Officials to claim your prize.

-- If applicable, the prize is split equally among the members of the team.
+- The prize is split equally among the members of the team.

 - Each team may have one designated person who is eighteen (18) years of age or older, responsible for distributing any prizing.
 This can be the same player as the Team Captain or another person entirely.
-Each player of the team must then communicate with the tournament administrators to give their agreement.
+Each player of the team must then present himself at the administration desk to give his agreement.